UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### What is UKCloud's ODS code?

-The UKCloud ODS code is 8J561
+The UKCloud ODS code is 8J561.

-All ODS and connection agreements can be found at https://crm.digital.nhs.uk/hscnconnectionagreementsearch/
+You can find all ODS and connection agreements at <https://crm.digital.nhs.uk/hscnconnectionagreementsearch/>.

 ## Migration